aecsocket/aeronet/README.md

 Although the networking implementation is likely to be much more complex, including encryption, handshakes, etc., these two states can be used as a basic contract for networking code.
-However, the implementation may also choose to expose some of these details itself.
+However, the implementation may also choose to expose some more of these details.

 # With Bevy